material-components/material-components-ios/components/List/README.md

 ```
 This is in order to support the changing layout if an image is set or not.

-2. Because our list cells need to fill the entire width of the collection view, we want to expose the cell's width to be settable by the collectionView when the cell is set up.
+2. Because our list cells need to fill the entire width of the collection view, we want to expose the cell's width to be settable by the view controller when the cell is set up.
 For that we expose a `setCellWidth` method that sets the width constraint of the `contentView`:

 ```objc
 - (void)setCellWidth:(CGFloat)width {